SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Data.md

 [slide hideTitle]

+# Extra Layer of Abstraction Over the ORM

-# Extra layer of abstraction over the used ORM
+Spring Data's Role is just an extra layer of abstraction over the used ORM

 [image assetsSrc="Spring-data-introduction(2).png" /]